Rootspaghetti/shadowjs/README.md

   <h2>Author</h2>
   <p>
-    Developed and maintained by <strong>Your Name or Alias</strong>.
+    Developed and maintained by <strong>Root@Spaghetti</strong>.
 If you have any questions or suggestions, feel free to open an issue or reach out.
   </p>
 </body>
 </html>